 Abstract: Section 103 of the Gramm-Leach-Bliley Act ("GLB Act") authorizes bank holding companies that qualify as financial holding companies to engage in merchant banking activities as described and subject to the conditions set forth in section 4(k)(4)(H) of the Bank Holding Company Act ("BHC Act"), as amended.
 In March 2000, the Board and the Secretary of the Treasury jointly adopted, on an interim basis, and requested public comment on a rule implementing the merchant banking provisions of the GLB Act (65 FR 16460, March 28, 2000).
+In January 2001, following review of the public comments, the Board and the Secretary of the Treasury jointly adopted a final rule governing the merchant banking activities of financial holding companies (66 FR 8465, January 31, 2001).
+The final rule modifies the provisions defining when a financial holding company routinely manages or operates a portfolio company held under the merchant banking authority, modifies the investment thresholds contained in the interim rule, and streamlines the rule's recordkeeping and reporting requirements.

-On that same date, the Board issued for public comment proposed amendments to its capital guidelines for bank holding companies (Docket Number: R-1067).
-The capital proposal would require that bank holding companies deduct from their Tier 1 capital 50 percent of the value of their merchant banking investments.
-A similar capital charge would be imposed on investments in nonfinancial companies made by bank holding companies or their subsidiaries under section 4(c)(6) or 4(c)(7) of the BHC Act, section 211.5(b)(1)(iii) of the Board's Regulation K, section 302(b) of the Small Business Investment Act of 1958, or section 24 of the Federal Deposit Insurance Act.
+In March 2000, the Board also issued for public comment proposed amendments to its capital guidelines for bank holding companies (Docket Number: R-1067) to address the appropriate regulatory capital treatment for merchant banking investments and investments in nonfinancial companies made under section 4(c)(6) or 4(c)(7) of the BHC Act, section 211.5(b)(1)(iii) of the Board's Regulation K, section 302(b) of the Small Business Investment Act of 1958, or section 24 of the Federal Deposit Insurance Act.
+Following review of the comments on the proposal, and after consulting with the Treasury Department and the other federal banking agencies, the Board, jointly with the OCC and FDIC, in February 2001, requested public comment on a revised capital proposal (66 FR 10212, February 14, 2001).
+The revised proposal would apply a series of marginal capital charges on covered equity investments that increase with the level of a banking organization's overall exposure to equity investments relative to the organization's Tier 1 capital.
+The proposal would apply to merchant banking investments held by financial holding companies as well as investments in nonfinancial companies by banks and bank holding companies under other authorities.

-Following review of the public comments, the Board anticipates further consideration of the interim rule and capital proposal by year-end.
-The Board requested public comment on the potential impact of the interim regulation and capital proposal on small entities and will carefully consider the economic impact of any further actions on small entities subject to the Board's regulation.
+The Board requested public comment on the potential impact of the capital proposal on small entities and will carefully consider the economic impact of any further actions on small entities subject to the Board's regulation.
+The Board is expected to take action on the revised capital proposal following review of the public comments.